Farm & Garden Classes

 About the speaker:

-Kylie Gilliam is a certified Gardenary consultant and founder of Blue Ribbon Garden, where she designs and installs edible gardens for urban spaces.
-With a passion for sustainable living, Gilliam empowers communities to grow their own food and create eco-friendly environments.
-Her work is rooted in permaculture principles, blending productivity with natural harmony to foster a deeper connection between people and the planet.
+Kylie Gilliam is a certified Gardenary consultant and founder of Blue Ribbon Garden, where she specializes in designing and installing edible gardens for urban spaces.
+With a passion for sustainable living, Gilliam empowers individuals and communities to grow their own food and create eco-friendly environments.
+Her expertise extends to permaculture principles, ensuring each garden is both productive and in harmony with nature.
+Through her work, Gilliam fosters a deeper connection between people and the natural world while promoting health and sustainability.

 Tools & materials: